TTT-2/docs/docs/developers/content-creation/creating-a-role.md

 ```

 I will not explain every line in detail, but I will explain the aspects that are important for our role now.
 Keep also in mind that you must edit this block for every role because it contains data that differs from role to role.
-The first line defines the role’s color.
+The first line defines the role’s [color](https://wiki.facepunch.com/gmod/Global.Color).
 It uses RGBA.
 Should you only be familiar with RGB: The "A" stands for alpha and defines the opacity.
 For role development, you should simply leave the fourth value for the color at 255.
 For us, only the first three values are of interest.
 These follow the RGB spectrum.
 In principle, you can give your role any color you want, but it is recommended to give Detective roles blue tones, Innocent roles green tones and Traitor roles red tones.
 For this role I’ve chosen a light red tone.
 `self.abbr` defines the abbreviation of the role.
 We used it a few times already.
 The perfect length for the abbreviation is 3-5 characters.

 `self.score.killsMultiplier` & `self.score.teamKillsMultiplier` is the multiplier that definies the player’s score when performing (team) kills.
+You can find more information to the scoring parameters [here](https://docs.ttt2.neoxult.de/developers/content-creation/creating-a-role/#scoring).

 `self.preventFindCredits`, `self.preventKillCredits` & `self.preventTraitorAloneCredits` should be true when the player shall not get credits throughout the round, else it should be false.
 For example, if you program an Innocent role, these values should be set to true.